15 Essential Rental Tips For First Time RV Renters

 Type of Campsites To Consider

-- Full Hookup sites provide electric, water and sewer.
+- Full Hookup sites provide electricity, water, and sewer.
 These are the most convenient sites but the most expensive too.
 They are also typically the very first sites to be reserved in a campground.

 - No Hookup sites provide no water, electric or sewer.
 Many State and National Park campgrounds only offer no hookup campsites.
 Some have a common dump station and some don’t.